 Release date: July 10th, 1974

 Almost simultaneously, Funkadelic released their sixth album on Westbound Records, reaffirming their role as the leading foot soldiers of Black Rock.
-Many of the tracks on this album are still performed by the Funk Mob to this day, particularly the title track, as well as “Red Hot Momma” (a remake of 1971 Parliament single released on Invictus Records).
+Many of the tracks on this album are still performed by the Funk Mob to this day, particularly the title track, as well as “Red Hot Momma” (a remake of the 1971 Parliament single released on Invictus Records).
 The “Red Hot Momma” single originally featured a non-LP B-side called “Vital Juices” which is basically a continuation of RHM.

 “Alice In My Fantasies” utilizes a thoroughly Hendrix-inspired groove while referencing Frank Zappa’s “Don’t Eat The Yellow Snow.”
 Eddie Hazel, Ron Bykowski, and Garry Shider deliver a three-prong guitar assault that would make Jimi proud.

 The album takes an unexpectedly sympathetic turn with the track “Jimmy’s Got A Little Bit Of Bitch In Him.”
 Displaying a surprisingly compassionate lyrical approach to alternative lifestyles over a playful but direct blues groove, the Funk Mob prove themselves to be light years ahead of their time in recognizing the LGBTQ community.